conor-mccaffrey/pands-project2021/README.md

 #print(data.sample(20)) # print 20 random samples
 #print(data.shape) # finding out more attributes of the dataset structure, this time the number of rows and columns (this also works in verifying we have all the data)
 ```
 I've included some commented-out code that I used to verify the dataset was read in correctly.
 These were simple data manipulations to test the robustness of the data to user queries.
+For example, 'data.shape' will print out the number of rows and columns we have in our dataset.
+Prior knowledge of the datset structure allows this function to confirm you have uploaded the dataset correctly.

-####
+#### Exploratory analysis of the Iris Fisher Dataset